This The Subtle Art Of Not Giving A F*ck summary looks at a book by a writer who is a little unconventional but interesting nonetheless.

 Takeaway 1 – You have to be selective in what you care about

-In this day and age of instant news from all corners of the globe, it’s not hard to get overwhelmed with it all.
-Fires in the Amazon, the climate emergency, natural disasters across the planet, we are more aware of events around the world than ever before.
+In this day and age of instant news from all corners of the globe, it’s not hard to get overwhelmed by it all.
+Fires in the Amazon, the climate emergency, and natural disasters across the planet, we are more aware of events around the world than ever before.

 For instance, I can go on any news website and find out what is happening in China.
 This is all well and good, but when I am living in Europe, it’s not relevant to my day-to-day life.

 Yes, it’s wrong that injustices occur across the world.
 In an ideal world, there would be none, but we don’t live in that world.
 If you start to care about all the injustices that occur across the globe, you will quickly become miserable and depressed.

 You can only care about so much before it drives you mad.
 The trick, as Manson states, is to be selective about what you give a f*ck about.
 There are many issues that we should care about such as the environment, but you can only care about so much.

 We have not evolved to process the gigantic amounts of information we are bombarded with on a daily basis.
 Our ancestors lived in small tribes that had minimal contact with the outside world.
 Our brains are hardwired to operate this way, they are not designed to compute all the events that occur across the globe daily.

 The way to solve this dilemma is to give fewer f*cks and accept that things happen and we have very little control over them.

 Takeaway 2 – Your values must be ones you can control

 All of us have values, but sometimes, those values can be ones that we have no control over.
 If you decide to not eat meat, that is a value you control, as you have autonomy over what you eat and what you don’t.